bmichini/brewcart/recipes/amberIPA.md

 Measured sparge water pH (with 0.7 mL/gal acid added): 5.8 @ 45 degC.

-Did not use a started - added two packets of liquid yeast directly to fermentor.
+Did not use a starter - added two packets of liquid yeast directly to fermentor.

 Gravity at 8 days was 1.014.